Fishing Trips: What to Expect

 Just being in the sun can be hard on your skin, but when you’re near the water, light reflects off the surface and magnifies the amount of light hitting your skin.
 Even if it is overcast, I recommend that you bring some sunscreen.
 You can get baked in a hurry if you aren’t careful.

 Worried about bringing a nice camera around slimy fish, lots of water, and the potential for rain? –don’t be.
 Mostly people regret not bringing a camera, and we’ll make sure it is taken care of.
 If we get rain, we can stow your camera in a locker and move to a boathouse for pics.
-And we’ll get someone with dry hands to snap the photo.
-I will have a camera on board, but I’m usually trying to get you on fish, not taking pics, so its best if you bring your own and capture your own memories.
+And we can get someone with dry hands to snap the photo.
+Sometimes I will have a camera on board, but I’m usually trying to get you on fish, not taking pics, so its best if you bring your own and capture your own memories.

 If we are fishing on Carter's Lake, we will launch from the Damsite Ramp unless there is some reason to go elsewhere.
 Click here for the location of this ramp.